All Episodes

 And I mean, President Clinton is like one in a million.

-To handle scandal and handle the physics?
+To handle scandal and handle the presidency.

-I knew a lot of my friends that had to go before the grand jury, and they were very distracted.
+And I knew a lot of my friends that had to go before the grand jury, and they were very distracted.

-Man, is history being revised here.
+Man, is history being revised here?

 He was able to compartmentalize why he carried on governing the country.

-Yeah, and he testified before the grand jury too, and he lied, and he was found in contempt by a federal judge.
+Yeah, and he testified before the grand jury, too, and he lied, and he was found in contempt by a federal judge.

 And he lost his law license for a year.